SandersTDavid/Kitchen-Management-Tool/README.md

 # Kitchen Management Tool
- Kitchen Management Tool to using E-training for a preparation list
+ Kitchen Management Tool using E-training for a preparation list